mitchellkolb/mitchellkolb/README.md

 **`Digital Craftsman (Developer/Tinkerer/Documenter)`**

 I'm a software developer who has a passion for creating impactful technology.
 I've tackled a diverse range of projects, from automating data analysis for neuropsychological research to developing interactive environmental data platforms.
-My approach to software development is holistic, combining detailed planning, agile methodologies, and a relentless drive for innovation.
+My development style blends careful planning, flexible strategies, and a constant eagerness to innovate.
 Whether it's optimizing routes across thousands of airports or crafting user-friendly interfaces, I aim to deliver solutions that not only work but inspire.

 <p align="left">
   <a href="https://mitchellkolb.github.io" target="_blank">